 - Condenser fan motor

-When central air conditioning service fails during a heat spell, you may have to wait days for an HVAC repair technician or an ac contractor to show up, and you’ll probably pay at least several hundred for the repair.
-But if you’re comfortable working around electricity and are willing to spend about $50 on parts, you can probably repair your air conditioning service yourself in about two hours and save about $225 on parts markup and labor.
+If you central air conditioning system stops working during a brutal summer heat wave, you could be waiting days, if not weeks, for an appointment with a repair technician to fix it, and it’s probably going to cost a few hundred dollars.
+However, if you’re comfortable working around electricity and willing to spend less than $100 on parts, you can probably repair your air conditioner yourself in about two hours.

 If these AC repairs don’t work, at least you’ve covered the most common failures, and your service guy can concentrate on finding the more elusive problem.
 Plus, with the new parts, you’ll likely add years of breakdown-free air conditioning.
 Here’s how to start.